 What information can the black box provide?

-ECMs have been improved so that they are now able to record a much larger variety of data that can be used to prove what happened around the time of a collision.
+ECMs have been improved over the years, so that they are now able to record a much larger variety of data that can be used to prove what happened around the time of a collision.
 Some ECMs are more advanced than others, but most at least provide a bare minimum amount of information about how the vehicle was operated right before impact and and at the time of impact.
-The minimum amount of information ECMs might have is still very useful information: When the truck began a “hard” or sudden brake, what speed the truck was going just before and on impact, and the number of collisions between the semi-truck and other vehicles or objects.
+The relatively limited amount of information ECMs might have is still very useful: when the truck began a "hard" or sudden brake, what speed the truck was traveling just before and during impact, and the number of collisions between the semi-truck and other vehicles or objects.
 Other information might include:

-- If the driver was wearing a safety belt
+- Whether the driver was wearing a safety belt

 - GPS location at the time of impact

 - Email correspondence between driver and supervisor